themetalfleece/ircpokemonbot/README.md

 ## Description

 Provides all the necessary Pokemon Info (about Pokemon, Items, Moves, Abilities and more).
 It responds to commands given by the users at a specific chat room.
-It has a **type prediction** feature so it will respond even if the used mistyped.
+It has a **type prediction** feature so it will respond even if the user mistyped.
 _For example, a user can type **!data cherzard** and the Bot will respond with Charizard's Base Stats, Abilities, Weaknesses/Resistance etc. It also provides a Serebii and Smogon link for the requested object._

 It uses [Pokemon Showdown's](https://github.com/Zarel/Pokemon-Showdown) database.
 This Bot will be able to provide info about the new games' database as soon as it's available on PS.